vicnett/dotfiles/README.md

 - `docker-test-run.sh` builds and runs a minimal Manjaro image with `setup.sh` run based on the local state of this repo
-- `docker-test-norun.sh` does the same but without running `setup.sh`, to enable debugging within the Docker environment
+- `docker-test-norun.sh` does the same but without running `setup.sh`, to allow debugging within the Docker environment

 As much as I've tried to make the setup process